 Budget accommodation isn’t good value here compared to Georgetown.
 Batu Ferringhi is more popular for visitors staying at the resorts, which are bigger than anything on offer in Georgetown.

 For a luxury hotel experience Shangri-La’s Rasa Sayang Resort and Spa Penang is the highlight of the area.
-It’s set on a large property at the end of the beach with colonial-era trees among the swimming pools.
-Here is my review of Shangri-La’s Rasa Sayang Resort & Spa
+It’s set on a large property at the end of the beach with massive rain trees among the swimming pools.
+Here is my review of Shangri-La’s Rasa Sayang Resort & Spa.

 [Pool at Shangri-La’s Rasa Sayang Resort & Spa Penang.]

-Batu Ferringhi is good if you’ve already spent time in old Georgetown, otherwise it’s too far away to be useful.
-Another option would be to stay in Georgetown first, and then add a beach break at the end of the trip.
+Batu Ferringhi is a viable alternative if you’ve already spent time in old Georgetown, otherwise, it’s too far away to be useful.
+Another option would be to stay in Georgetown first and then add a beach break at the end of the trip.
 This is especially appealing if you are about to head back to somewhere cold.